sathiyamoorthy/sathiyamoorthy.github.io/_posts/2015-10-15-database-performance.md

 - "RDBMS"
 ---

-	NOTE: Basic RDBMS knowlege is a vital one before start reading this concepts.
+	NOTE: Basic RDBMS knowledge is so vital to understand this concepts.

 ## Why?
 Table Partitioning is one of the feasible way to optimize & keep frequently used records in handy to improve each **"SELECT" in #O(n)** (approx.. worst & best cases are applicable based on no.of.records) even a table contains huge number of records.